asyncvlsi/TritonRoute-WXL/README.md

 format.
 In addition, it provides a global-detailed routing interface that is compatibale with existing contest-based interface.

+## This version ##

+This version of TritonRoute makes minor modifications to work with the ACT tools for asynchronous design.
+Apart from minor fixes to warnings, the main differences are (i) changed the default options used by the detailed router, and (ii) the LEF/DEF libraries are assumed to be installed in ACT_HOME, so they have been removed from the build process.

 ## Installation ##

 TritonRoute-WXL is tested in 64-bit CentOS 6/7 environments with the following
 prerequisites:
 * A compatible C++ compiler supporting C++17 (GCC 7 and above)